ultimate271/notes/sanderson/mistbornTFE03.04.md

 “Ah, well then,” Elend said, “back to reading it is.”
 He gave her a half wave of farewell, but he had his book open before she passed the first step.

+#### Sazed and Vin discuss Elend Venture, as Sazed mentions he is heir to the house title
 Vin reached the bottom out of breath.
 Sazed saw her immediately.

 “I’m sorry,” she said, chagrined as she approached.